 Variable Valve Timing

 Most late-model vehicles have some form of (VVT) variable valve timing.
 Variable valve timing delivers smooth idle and low-speed operation and performance and horsepower at higher RPMs.

 There are different ways to accomplish this.
 Some systems change the timing by opening the intake valve sooner, allowing more air-fuel mixture to enter the combustion chamber.

 Alternating between two camshaft lobes for each cylinder provides a smooth idle, low-speed, and high-speed performance.

 Holding the exhaust valve open a little longer allows a small amount of exhaust to enter the chamber, reducing NOx formation.
 As a result, manufacturers have designed engines without EGR valves.

 Test the solenoid and its circuit for resistance with an ohmmeter.
-A faulty VVT solenoid or valve could result in a rough idle or poor high-speed engine performance.
-The solenoids and actuators used to control these systems can become clogged or have electrical issues.
+A faulty VVT solenoid or valve could produce a rough idle or poor high-speed engine performance.
+The solenoids and actuators that control these systems can become clogged or have electrical issues.
 Unchanged oil is a big problem.
 The solenoids, control valves, and passages become clogged with a gel from neglected and unchanged oil.
 A tarnished actuator may not release or engage.